 Growing up in family-run pubs in England, Kate was exposed to a strong sense of English folk and traditional music from the likes of Maddy Pryor, Steeleye Span and Kate Bush, but also loved North American songstresses Joni Mitchell and Carole King.
 Since then she has let the voices of many shape her performance style and brings these influences to her role in The Barred Owls.
 Kate brings a strong sense of depth and earnestness into their music.

-Scott got serious with his guitar in his twenties and has collaborated with many different groups over the years.
-His influences include a tight-knit group of bands such as Pentagle, instrumentalists like Pierre Bensuson and Emory Lester, and singers such as Scottish troubadour Archie Fisher and operatic tenor Nicolai Gedda.
-He has always be unable to resist the gravitational pull towards creating art.
+Scott studied guitar with legends like Duck Baker and John McCormick during his twenties and has collaborated with many different groups over the years.
+His influences include a tight-knit group of bands such as Pentagle, instrumentalists like Pierre Bensuson and Emory Lester, and singers such as Scottish troubadour Archie Fisher and operatic tenor Jussi Björling.
+Scott aspires to artist Hans Hoffman's mandate to always seek "The Real" in art, music, and life.